Karim-Ahm/Realtime-Vehicle-Detection/README.md

 Project Information:
 ---
-+We used a CNN based approach using YOLO.
++ We used a CNN based approach using YOLO.
 An extremely fast object detection and classification network.
 The framework we've used (darknet) is readily implemented in C and CUDA so it provided the maximum possible support for embedded systems with a GPU (Hence, the Jetson TK1 choice).
-+Installing darknet is easy and simple.
++ Installing darknet is easy and simple.
 Training it wasn't.
 However, the internet is **thankfully** full of resources for that.
 We recommend [this repository](https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects).
-+The network was trained using our custom CFG file and darknet pretrained vanilla weights.
++ The network was trained using our custom CFG file and darknet pretrained vanilla weights.
 We used the Udacity dataset publicly available [here](https://github.com/udacity/self-driving-car/tree/master/annotations#dataset-2).
 We've written our own scripts to convert the annotations to suit darknet.
 They're in the scripts folder along with other several useful scripts.

 Project steps: